 - Heart rhythm medications such as Quinidine (Quin-G); or an MAO inhibitor such as Furazolidone (furoxone), Isocarboxazide (Marplan), Phenelzine (Nardil), Rasagiline (Azilect), Selegiline (Eldepryl, Emsam, Zelapar) or Tranylcypromine (Parnate).

-This list is not complete and other drugs may also interact with epinephrine.
+This list is incomplete, and other drugs may also interact with Epinephrine.
 Tell the doctor all the medicines you take.
-This includes prescription, over-the-counter, vitamins and herbs.
+This includes prescriptions, over-the-counter vitamins, and herbs.
 Do not start taking a new medication without telling your doctor.

 Your doctor or pharmacist can provide more information about epinephrine injection.

-Remember, keep this and all other medications out of the reach of children, never give your medications to others, and use this medication only for the prescription prescribed to you by your doctor.
+Remember, keep this and all other medications out of the reach of children, never give your medicines to others, and use this medication only for the prescription prescribed to you by your doctor.